-About Paul VandenbergPaul Vandenberg is a visiting professor in the faculty of economics at Thammasat University, Bangkok, Thailand.
-He is currently on leave from the Asian Development Bank.
+About Paul VandenbergPaul Vandenberg is a Senior Economist in the Economic Research and Regional Cooperation Department of the Asian Development Bank.

 By Paul Vandenberg.
 Posted February 22, 2017

 As we know from countless growth accounting studies, the ability of a country to educate and train its citizens is a key determinant of economic development.
 There is also fairly strong evidence at the company level that a workforce with higher human capital generates higher productivity.
 In other words, not only are there strong incentives for governments to educate and train people, but there are also incentives at the firm level for companies to hire more educated workers and to offer training to their existing workers.

 Employment was an afterthought in the Millennium Development Goals (MDGs).
 It was not part of the original goals but was added in 2008, halfway through the implementation period.
 It is, however, a key element of the Sustainable Development Goals (SDGs).
 Goal 8 encourages countries to “promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.”
 There are eight employment-related targets and ten specific indicators (United Nations 2015).

 The importance of small and medium-sized enterprises (SMEs) to economies in Asia is well known.
 They account for over 95% of all businesses, a third to half of aggregate output, and the majority of enterprise employment (Vandenberg, Chantapacdepong, and Yoshino 2016).
 We also know that SMEs do not have an easy life.
 They struggle to get established, face a higher failure rate than large firms, and lack access to key inputs such as finance.
 Finding ways to increase their survival rate and growth is important for expanding private sector activity in Asia’s developing economies.
 Sustaining enterprises requires that they are competitive; competitiveness, in turn, is based on productivity.